The 10 Best Dog Ramps Australia: Tested & Evaluated 2023

 How to Choose a Ramp for Dogs

 If your canine companion is on the smaller side, they will probably need a ramp in the house, for things like climbing into the bed or getting up the stairs.
-If your dog is large, a dog car ramp makes getting into the car much easier and safer.
+If your dog is large, a dog car ramp makes getting into the car much easier and safer - for your pup and your back!
 But how do you choose the right ramp for your situation?
-Here is what to consider:
+We consulted our expert panel, and here is what they want you to consider:

 Before settling on a dog ramp, you should definitely check the weight limit.
 If your dog is tiny, this will not be much of an issue, but if you have a large dog, you definitely want the ramp to be able to support their weight.

 Some ramps come with additional safety features.
 These are important to consider especially for senior dogs, and in general, dogs with mobility issues, such as problems with the joints or injuries.
 My dog is a small breed but has mobility issues, so I had to take his special needs into consideration during our dog ramp testing phase.